was a V-Class destroyer ordered from Beardmore at Dalmuir, Glasgow and

 commissioned the ship left and Lt Cdr. (full ahead both)

-officers were popular with the crew and certainly knew their
+officers were popular with the crew and knew their

 jobs.
-Both of our commanding officers were on the reserve prior to the war.
+Both our commanding officers were on the reserve prior to the war.

 Lt Pollock was a regular officer and gunnery officer.
 I met him again